 Additionally, the design team came up with a sustainable lighting solution that will save money, time and resources on future expansion projects.
 The construction schedule was also unique as it moved from eight-hour to five-hour shifts to avoid interrupting the airport’s busy flight schedule and avoid losing $1 million a day in flight revenues.

-The construction of parallel Runway 11-29 marks the only capacity-related improvement to Montana’s air service in three decades.
+The construction of parallel Runway 11-29, followed by the round-the-clock 12-30 resurfacing project, marks the only capacity-related improvement to Montana’s air service in three decades.
 The runway addition not only improves the Bozeman Yellowstone International Airport’s ability to provide quality air-service, but also greatly improves the experience and safety of the traveling public and private aviators using the airport.